-HBO issued a statement on Thursday to announce the closure of boxing coverage from November after 45 years.
+HBO stated on Thursday their announcement of the closure of boxing coverage from November after 45 years.

-It’s a sad day when an institution of the sport has decided to move away from what’s become second nature to fight fans.
+It’s a sad day when an institution of the sport has decided to move away from becoming second nature to fight fans.

-Earlier this month, HBO PPV broadcast a superb clash between Canelo Alvarez and Gennady Golovkin Las Vegas.
+This month, HBO PPV broadcast a superb clash between Canelo Alvarez and Gennady Golovkin in Las Vegas.

-The rematch of the 2017 clash only manage 1.1m PPV buys, 200k less than the original, which couldn’t have helped the decision.
+The rematch of the 2017 clash only manages 1.1m PPV buys, 200k less than the original, which couldn’t have helped the decision.